ponolite/Police_Arrests_And_Strip_Searches/README.md

-# Analysis of COVID-19 Clinics Across Toronto
+# An Intersectional Analysis of Police Arrests and Strip Searches in the Toronto Municipal, 2020-2021

-## Overview of Paper
+## Overview of Paper and Repository

-This paper analyzes the distribution of COVID-19 immunization clinics across Toronto.
-Specifically, it is looking at the relationship between the number of clinics, population, and income level for each ward.
+This repository and paper analyzes the gender and racial identity of 'suspects' who have undergone strip searches by the Toronto Police Service in the Toronto Municipal from 2020 to 2021.
+The dataset used for analysis was retrieved from Open Data Toronot, under the package 'Police Race and Identity Based Data - Arrests and Strip Searches.'

 ## File Structure

 The repo is structured as the following:

--   `input/data` contains the data sources used in analysis including raw and cleaned data.
+-   `input` contains the data sources used in analysis including raw and cleaned data and relevant literature.

 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.

--   `scripts` contains the R scripts used to simulate, download and clean data, as well as helper functions used in these routines.
+-   `scripts` contains the R scripts used to simulate, download and clean data.

 ## How to Run